sandravgabriel/list-randomizer/README.md

 *   **State-Driven Navigation:** The content of the detail pane is controlled by a custom `DetailPaneState` (which includes `ViewItem`, `EditItem`, and `Hidden` states), managed by the `rememberListDetailPaneScaffoldNavigator`.
 This allows for clear and testable navigation logic within the detail view.
 *   **Compose-Powered:** Screen configurations and pane management are handled declaratively in Jetpack Compose, allowing ViewModels to remain largely unaware of specific display sizes.

-This approach provides a robust foundation for building responsive list-detail interfaces that adapt to a wide range of devices.

-## 🚀 Getting Started

-### Prerequisites

-*   Android Studio (Latest Stable Version Recommended)
-*   JDK 17 or higher

 ## 🏛️ Architecture

 This application follows the **MVVM (Model-View-ViewModel)** architectural pattern: